meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 This is because Jekyll always considers the exact version of Ruby unlike JavaScript.

-So, you need to follow either of the two steps to resolve this problem;
+So, you need to follow either of the three steps to resolve this problem;
   - Install the required Ruby version by using `rvm` or by any means given above
   - Alternatively, if you have Docker installed, then type `make docker-docs` to view the changes
-  - If you're unable to install the required Ruby version, then manually configure the `Gemfile` as below (do only if you have Ruby version <3.0):
+  - If you're unable to install the required Ruby version, then manually configure the `Gemfile` as below (not recommended!
+Do only if above two steps fail):
   ```
   source "https://rubygems.org"
   ruby '2.7.1' //to any version you have installed